The development of the puppy in its first weeks of life.

 Constant presence with the mother, close monitoring during the first few days, gradual socialization, daily discoveries, care, gentle handling, and house training… everything contributes to building balanced, confident, and well-adjusted puppies.

-My role isn’t limited to simply delivering puppies.
+My role isn’t limited to simply bringing puppies into the world.

 I support them during their first weeks of life, the weeks that shape their future temperament and adaptability.

-I am committed to giving them a peaceful start, at the heart of family life, in a safe, stimulating, and loving environment.
+I promise to offer them a peaceful departure, at the heart of family life, in a safe, stimulating and loving environment.

 Education requires the utmost care because it affects the whole of life.